Sawant-Chaitanya/-30DaySQLQueryChallenge/Day 3/Solution.md

 ---
-### Conclusion:
+## Conclusion:

 Solution 1 uses Common Table Expressions (CTEs) to calculate segments based on non-null values for each column and then selects the last non-null value for each column.
 Solution 2 directly selects the last non-null values for each column using subqueries.
 Solution 3 and Solution 4 also utilize subqueries to select the last non-null values, with Solution 4 using the `COALESCE` function to handle null values.

-Among the provided solutions, Solution 1 appears to be the most flexible and readable, as it uses CTEs and window functions.
-It provides a clear understanding of the logic used to obtain the desired output.
+Among the provided solutions, Solution 1 stands out as the best choice for several reasons:

+- It uses window functions efficiently, resulting in better performance on larger datasets.
+- The logic is clear once understood, providing a balance between readability and complexity.
+- It's adaptable to changes in requirements or dataset structure due to the use of window functions and CTEs.
 Therefore, Solution 1 is considered the better option.